AI in Trading: Algos, LLMs and Quantum Computing

 • Automated trading platforms: MT4, MT5, cTrader, TradingView

 Pepperstone offers a wide range of trading platforms all of which allow the creation, download and use of online trading robots.
 MT4 and MT5 offer EAs, cTrader provides cBots and TradingView has Pine Script robots.
-Each of these platforms uses a different robot language: MQL4 for MT4, MQL5 for MT5, C# for cTrader and Pine Script for TradingView.
-Pepperstone offers low latency, rapid order processing and can provide Forex spreads from 0, plus a commission charge.
+Each of these platforms uses a different robot language: MQL4 for MT4, MQL5 for MT5, C# for cTrader, and Pine Script for TradingView.
+Pepperstone offers low latency, and rapid order processing and can provide Forex spreads from 0, plus a commission charge.

 Deriv Robots & Synthetics